 CDRM has currently aimed to introduce, recommend and develop the best practices, lessons, and methods for natural disaster-related damage prevention, reduction, and preparedness as well as adaptation to disaster risks under global climate change.
 This committee has promoted sustainable and adaptable development based on DRM through scientific and engineering approaches.
 Its mission involves sharing those practices, lessons and methods with WFEO member countries, engineering societies and leading engineers around the world.–Jorge Elías Alva Hurtado, Chair of CDRM (Peru)disaster-risk-management(at)wfeo.org

 Science Council of Japan (SCJ) and the Japan Federation of Engineering Societies (JFES) served as host of the Committee on Disaster Risk Management (CDRM), for an eight-year term from 2009 to 2017.
 The CDRM was formally transferred from Japan to Peru during the WFEO General Assembly, in December 2017.
-The Peruvian Association of Professional Engineers (CIP) will serve a host of the CDRM from 2018 to 2021.
+The Peruvian Engineers Association (CIP) will serve a host of the CDRM from 2018 to 2021.

 CDRM activities begin by understanding that disasters have caused more than seven trillion US dollars in economic damage and eight million deaths since the start of the 20th century.
 Earthquakes, storms, volcanic eruptions, landslides and floods of diverse origin have struck humankind and its development infrastructure.